armory/documentation/_operator_reference/persistent-storage.md

 - `endpoint`: An alternate endpoint that your S3-compatible storage can be found at.
 This is intended for self-hosted storage services with S3-compatible APIs, e.g. Minio.
 If supplied, this storage type cannot be validated.
 - `accessKeyId`: Your AWS Access Key ID.
 If not provided, Halyard/Spinnaker will try to find AWS credentials as described at http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html#credentials-default
 - `serverSideEncryption`: Use Amazon Server-Side Encryption ('x-amz-server-side-encryption' header).
 Supports 'AES256' (for Amazon S3-managed encryption keys, equivalent to a header value of 'AES256') and 'AWSKMS' (for AWS KMS-managed encryption keys, equivalent to a header value of 'aws:kms'.
 - `secretAccessKey`: Your AWS Secret Key.
+Supports encrypted value.